Your Complete Guide on How to Travel in China✈️

 Some of the high-speed train routes even have WiFi.
-You really can’t get better than chilling with some social media on route to your destination.
+You really can’t get better than chilling with some social media en route to your destination.

 If your home country doesn’t have a high-speed rail network, it’s worth getting on one at least once.
 You get to experience plenty of legroom as you pass through the beautiful Chinese countryside.

 When you get to the train station, you will either need to 取票 (qǔpiào, ticket pick-up) or 买票 (mǎipiào, purchase tickets).

-Ticket purchase and boarding requires identify verification (实名认证, shímíngrènzhèng), so don’t forget to bring your 护照 (hùzhào, passport).
+Ticket purchase and boarding require identity verification (实名认证, shímíngrènzhèng), so don’t forget to bring your 护照 (hùzhào, passport).